 What are electrolytes?

-Electrolytes is a term used to describe particles that possess either positive or negative charges.
+An electrolyte is a term used to describe particles that possess either positive or negative charges.
 In food and nutrition, electrolytes pertain to the essential minerals found in the blood, urine, and sweat.
-These minerals dissolve in fluid which then form electrolytes.
+These minerals dissolve in the fluid which then forms electrolytes.
 These electrolytes are then used by the body in various metabolic processes.

 These are some of the electrolytes found in the human body:

 If you’re wondering why they ring a bell, it’s because they’re often listed in food labels as part of the Nutrition Facts – telling you how much mineral you’re ingesting per serving of food or beverage.
 In fact, electrolytes are a critically important part of every diet.

 The most commonly found electrolytes are sodium and chloride as they are naturally found bound together as sodium chloride, also known as table salt.
 Because of the abundance of salt in our diet, it’s unusual to be sodium or chloride deficient unless you have a medical condition that prevents your body from metabolizing salt.